Rosemeis/hapla/README.md

-# hapla
+# hapla (v0.4)
 ***hapla*** is a framework for performing window-based haplotype clustering in phased genotype data.
-The inferred haplotype cluster alleles can be used to infer fine-scale population structure, perform polygenic prediction and SNP-based or haplotype cluster-based association studies.
+The inferred haplotype cluster alleles can be used to infer fine-scale population structure, perform polygenic prediction and haplotype cluster based association studies.

 ### Citation
-Please cite our preprint on *BioRxiv*: Work in progress
+Coming soon.

 ## Install and build
 ```bash